 Saving Horses Through Training

-We have recently initiated the National Wild Horse and Burro Mass Gentling and Research Facility - Tucumcari, NM where we will attempt to blend science-based training and technological process management to train mass numbers of animals.
+We have recently initiated the National Wild Horse and Burro Large Scale Gentling and Research Facility - Tucumcari, NM where we will attempt to blend science-based training and technological process management to train mass numbers of animals.

 True West report on Mustang Camp

 This delightful children's book is written especially for children aged 2-8.
 It’s a suitable read-aloud for preschoolers and a great self-read book for beginner readers.
 20 beautiful colorful illustrations that children and adults simply love and photographs of the animals that inspired the story.
 A provided link will take the reader to the ongoing story of animals waiting for forever homes at Mustang Camp.

 By Mustang Camp, Patricia Irick, Aline Grindatto, Veronica Moore, Christine Ng.